 Icing Prediction

-Neural networks identify conditions likely to produce aircraft icing, suggesting altitude changes or route modifications to avoid hazardous conditions.
+Neural networks identify conditions likely to produce aircraft icing, suggesting altitude changes or route modifications to avoid hazardous conditions before you fly into them.

 Autonomous Flight Applications